OfficeDev/office-js-docs-pr/docs/testing/testing-and-troubleshooting.md

 ## Add-in doesn't load in task pane or other issues with the add-in manifest

-See [Troubleshoot the Office Add-ins manifest](troubleshoot-manifest.md) to debug add-in manifest issues.
+See [Validate and troubleshoot issues with your manifest](troubleshoot-manifest.md) to debug add-in manifest issues.

 ## Additional resources